How to Join

 Deadline for Operator applications

-All applicants for Operator membership must be present at the IAATO Annual Meeting to have their application voted on.
+All applicants for Operator (and Provisional Operator) membership must be present at the IAATO Annual Meeting to have their application voted on.
 Your application must be received 90 days prior to the start of the annual meeting in order to be processed in time.
+The annual meeting for 2023 will be in Annapolis, MD, USA April 22-25, 2024.

-All Operator applications are voted on at the meeting.
-This means IAATO only processes Operator applications once per fiscal year.
+All Operator (and Provisional Operator) applications are voted on at the meeting.
+This means IAATO only processes Operator (and Provisional Operator) applications once per fiscal year.

 Please find the relevant forms for your application below.